ahrasel/nuxt-url-shortner/README.md

 ## Project Structure:

 The project follows a modular structure to enhance maintainability and organization.
-Here's an overview of the key directories:
+Here's an overview of the key directories in `server` directory:

 - **/api:** Contains API-related endpoints.
 - **/config:** Houses configuration files for the project, including settings for the URL shortener API.